 Checklist BEFORE you buy your hiking boots for Iceland

 Iceland is incredibly diverse and there are tons of tourist attractions and there are just so many things to do (check out my guide).
 Now, before you buy the first hiking boots you see on the internet, it’s very important to ask yourself a couple of questions.

 - Will you visit in summer or winter?

-In winter you obviously need to prepare for snow, which put more demands on your footwear.
+In winter you obviously need to prepare for snow and low temperatures, which means high ankles and a good insulation.
 In summer you will want something waterproof in case (or rather when) it rains.

 - Are you an experienced hiker?